Skip to main content

 The reversibility of this suppression hinges on the viability of the gonadotropin-producing cells in the pituitary and the steroidogenic cells in the gonads.
 Prolonged, high-dose exogenous hormone use can lead to desensitization or even atrophy of these cells.
 However, the body’s inherent capacity for recovery, particularly with targeted interventions, is often remarkable.

-Protocols involving agents like Clomiphene Citrate or Tamoxifen work by blocking estrogen receptors at the hypothalamus and pituitary, thereby removing the signal and allowing GnRH, LH, and FSH levels to rise, stimulating endogenous production.
+Protocols involving agents like Clomiphene Citrate or Tamoxifen work by blocking estrogen receptors at the hypothalamus and pituitary, thereby removing the negative feedback signal and allowing GnRH, LH, and FSH levels to rise, stimulating endogenous production.

 Neuroendocrine Interplay and Metabolic Consequences